-For the model above to work, it is vital that organizations ensure data is accurately classified, so people can only access the specific information they're authorized to view - and so appropriate rules can be built into new applications and enforced automatically.
+For the model above to work, it is vital that organisations ensure data is accurately classified, so people can only access the specific information they're authorised to view - and so appropriate rules can be built into new applications and enforced automatically.

-To classify effectively, the IT department will need a thorough understanding of the structure of the organization's data and how it is used.
-Some data may not even be owned by the organization (especially if it has been acquired from a As cloud matures, organizations will need to rethink their security models fundamentally data marketplace - the data equivalent of an application store) and CIOs need to consider appropriate use and storage when moving such information into a cloud environment.
+To classify effectively, the IT department will need a thorough understanding of the structure of the organisation's data and how it is used.
+Some data may not even be owned by the organisation (especially if it has been acquired from a data marketplace - the data equivalent of an application store) and ClOs need to consider appropriate use and storage when moving such information into a cloud environment.